 How to Identify a Classified Vacuum Cleaner

-L-class & M-class vacuum cleaners that have been certified as meeting HSE standards are easy to spot.
+L-class & M-class dust extractors that have been certified as meeting HSE standards are easy to spot.
 The level of classification should be prominently displayed in the form of a sticker attached to the machine (see our picture above).
 If it doesn't have the sticker and you're in doubt as to whether it's classified or not, contact the the manufacturer.
 They should be able to provide a certificate of classification.
 To earn their certificates, vacuum cleaners must be equipped with approved filters which have passed through a specialised test at an accredited institute to ensure that they're fit for purpose.
 The higher the level of classification, the more tests it will have passed through, with more specialised equipment.
 For this reason, you can expect to pay more for a classified machine than you would for a standard household vacuum cleaner.

 Don’t leave it there!
 If you have any comments or questions, please send us an email at firstname.lastname@example.org.